 Conclusion

-So, there you have it – a brief guide to hypothetical questions.
-While they can be challenging to prepare for, they are commonly asked.
-So try to practice a few before stepping into your interview.
+So, there you have it – a good roster of sample hypothetical interview questions to practice.
+While you may not get the same scenarios during your next interview, these are a great starting point for practicing.
 Consider solutions to common problems in your industry and write down why you’re the perfect person to solve them.
-Hypothetical questions aren’t rocket science, but they require creative thinking.
-Good luck!
+Hypothetical questions aren’t rocket science, but they require creative thinking — and you sure have plenty of that!